 Solo Studios was conceptualised to be an intimate, personal and exclusive art encounter that allows people the rare opportunity to meet acclaimed artists in their, otherwise, very private spaces.

 It is not another ‘Arts Festival’.
 You will not find a flea market or beer tents at Solo Studios, for example.
 We are welcoming visitors to experience our village life as it normally exists, but with just a little extra zing, and of course the very rare opportunity to enter the personal realm of our colony of acclaimed artists.
 Klaus Piprek, event founder & organiser.

-The 2019 event takes place over an extended long weekend, Friday 9 August being Women’s Day.
+The 2020 event again takes place over the Women's Day long weekend, Monday being a Public Holiday.
 Potential visitors are therefore encouraged to book well in advance to avoid disappointment.
 Accommodation for the long weekend would also need to be secured as soon as possible.
 Visit our preferred accommodation partner for accommodation choices: RoomsInRiebeek.co.za for online accommodation bookings in the Riebeek Valley.

 GUEST COLLABORATORS 2019

 SAFM radio personality MICHELLE CONSTANT was until recently CEO of Business and Arts South Africa (BASA), and is the Patron of Solo Studios 2019.

 KEFILOE SIWISA holds an MFA in curating from Goldsmiths University in London and a BA in Art History and Visual Culture from the University of Cape Town.
 She is the curator of Turbine Art Fair in Johannesburg.

 DR. MIKE MAVURA has a PhD in Politics from Rhodes University and extensive experience of working on art projects and curatorial practices.
 He is Visual Art lecturer and Change Agent at the Stellenbosch Academy of Design.